Tampa Convention Center sunset

 Carlos

-A veteran who faithfully served in the United States military, Carlos struggled with homelessness as he tried to figure out how to build a foundation for his two children.
+A veteran who faithfully served in the United States military, Marcos struggled with homelessness as he tried to figure out how to build a foundation for his two children.
 After unsuccessfully trying to find stable housing, he reached out to the City of Tampa and found the RMAP program, which helped him move into a townhouse next to Raymond James Stadium.

 William